oscarb/pad/_docs/android-device-guide.md

 * [WorkFlowy - Android Apps on Google Play](https://play.google.com/store/apps/details?id=com.workflowy.android)
 * [YouTube - Android Apps on Google Play](https://play.google.com/store/apps/details?id=com.google.android.youtube)

+## Preparations

+* Login to Nordea with BankID and generate a new BankId with the old one

 ## What to backup when formatting?